Georgia congressman defends security challenge

 Q: If you don’t have any metal on your person, you can pass through a magnetometer pretty unimpeded, right?

-520 I don’t know anyone who can pass through a magnetometer with a cell phone, ok?
+A: I don’t know anyone who can pass through a magnetometer with a cell phone, OK?
 And not have the magnetometer go off.

 Q: I put the cell phone in a basket when I go through a magnetometer.

 Rep. Clyde has been fined $15,000 for violating the requirement.
-He did that, he says, to give him legal standing to challenge the House metal detectors in court.
+He did that, he said, to give him legal standing to challenge the House metal detectors in court.

-Clyde says he was in the House chamber January 6 when rioters entered the capitol.
-In fact, Clyde says he was among the members who put a bench in front of the center aisle doors of the House to keep the rioters out of the chamber.
+Clyde said he was in the House chamber Jan.
+6 when rioters entered the Capitol.
+In fact, Clyde said he was among the members who put a bench in front of the center aisle doors of the House to keep the rioters out of the chamber.
 Rioters breached the Senate chamber but not the House.

-Clyde was among a dozen Republicans who voted against giving to capitol police a congressional gold medal for defending the capitol that day.
-Clyde says the building's security was breached because police failed to lead.
+Clyde was among a dozen Republicans who voted against giving to Capitol Police a congressional gold medal for defending the Capitol that day.
+Clyde said the building's security was breached because police failed to lead.

 "I also had problems with the wording of that (resolution), where it called the folks who rioted in the capitol 'insurrectionists.'
 That’s not correct.
 They were not insurrectionists at all.
 There were bad actors there.
 They were rioters.
 They were not insurrectionists," Clyde said.